 These are some of my subjective experiences with the system.
-Nine or ten years ago, I came down with a severe body rash.
+Two decades ago, I came down with a severe body rash.
 I went to my doctor, who (after waiting two hours to see him) sent me to a dermatologist some miles away.
 I booked an appointment for the next day.
 I waited two hours to see the specialist.
 My condition was diagnosed as scabies, a rash sometimes caused by mites.
 In treating me with a mathathion solution, he effectively condemned me to weeks of suffering.
 I ended up at the emergency room at around midnight 48 hours later.
 My skin was radiant red.
 You’d be surprised how incredibly unconcerned the staff of the hospital were about it.

 Anybody Who’s Spent Time in a Canadian Hospital

 After five hours in the waiting room – at approximately 5 a.m. – I stopped and asked a doctor who happened by if anyone would be seeing me that night.
 The anger leapt to his face, and in a moment of frank honesty, he said, “Not a chance.
 You have to wait for the day shift,” and rushed away.
 I went home.
 The next day after being up the entire night, I was heartbroken to learn my doctor, the day before, had left for his two month long summer holiday.
 I visited his partner and anxiously waited a couple hours to see him.
 His waiting room was in the middle of a pharmacy.
 This way people could admire my red glow–they also gave me a wide berth.
 I told him my story.
 “It’s eczema,” he said, interrupting me.
 Then it came to me.
 I had contracted eczema when I was an eight or nine year old boy.
 “Why didn’t my regular doctor see it?”
 He could only apologize for his partner and the specialist he had sent me to.
 He prescribed creme with steroids and the eczema retreated in the following weeks.

 Even the Simplest Conditions Stump Them.